 Non-incisional double eyelid surgery (stitching method)

 This non-incisional surgery method employs the placement of sutures that are permanent placed through several little strategic entry points in the skin above the lash line to engage the muscle and to create a connection between the skin.
 Many people are surprised, but the fact is that the procedure gives good and natural results.
-Also, this method of correction is relatively minimally invasive with a quick recovery.
+Also, this method of correction is relatively minimally invasive with a quick recovery and the results are long-lasting, but not permanent.

 Incisional double eyelid surgery method